minahilx/Dynamic-Hover-Snap-Gallery/README.md

-A captivating image gallery that brings images to life with a simple hover.
+A gallery that brings images to life with a simple hover.

-- A stack of images gracefully unfolds upon clicking, revealing a mesmerizing array of randomly listed pictures.
+- A stack of images gracefully unfolds upon clicking, revealing an array of randomly listed pictures.

 - Set against a sleek black backdrop, each image unveils its true colors as you hover over it, unveiling a stunning visual display.